 Another hero who is likely responsible for a number of orphanings throughout the Marvel Universe, Captain America is someone who, these days, you'd put next to the Man of Steel himself in terms of upright morality and do-gooder-ishness.
-Never forget, though, that Steve Rogers got his start in the theater of war, and that it's not only statistically unlikely, but downright near-impossible that he could have made it through his entire World War II career without killing at least one no-good Nazi. <p>To make matters worse, whenever Rogers has to hang up the cowl for whatever reason, it appears that he always seems to get replaced by murderers.
+Never forget, though, that Steve Rogers got his start in the theater of war, and that it's not only statistically unlikely, but downright near-impossible that he could have made it through his entire World War II career without killing at least one no-good Nazi. <p>To make matters worse, whenever Rogers has to hang up the shield for whatever reason, it appears that he always seems to get replaced by murderers.
 Even the guys who didn't turn out to be villains are killers: John Walker killed those responsible for the deaths of his parents, Bucky spent decades as an assassin for hire.
 Apparently, killing people comes with the winged cowl and shield.
 Luckily, Falcon isn't known as a trained killer, so... that's one win!

 Instead of working our way through <em>all</em> of the Avengers — Iron Man was at least partially responsible for the death of the Titanium Man, and Thor killed the Sentry at the end of <em>Siege</em>, remember — let's instead turn our attention to a more recent inductee into Earth's Mightiest Heroes, and a character invited to the team <em>after</em> he had killed his archnemesis, Bullseye, in relatively-cold blood during <i>Shadowland</i>. <p>Sure, Daredevil had the defense of being possessed by a demon at the time — that kind of thing really <em>does</em> impact your decision making, evidently — and said death has since been undone as such comic deaths often are, but still: Avengers, you clearly have a particularly lax moral bar to be cleared for new members.